jonlevi/enFoldX/README.md

 CONTAINER_PATH="path/to/container"
 ```

-## Usage
-The example code here is for running complex binding predictions for a TCR:pmHC complex, although enFoldX can be adapted to any protein complex with some trivial changes.
+#### Local AF3 EnFoldX Predictions

 There are a few sequential steps to take in going from a TCR-pMHC sequence --> set of features:
 1) Format JSONs for running AlphaFold3 MSA for each unique sequence
 2) Run MSA on Input Sequences
 3) Collect MSA results and Format JSONs per TCR-pMHC for running AlphaFold3 Folding
-4) Run AlphaFold3 Folding on Input Sequences
+4) Run AlphaFold3 Container on Input JSONs
-5) Extract Features from Predicted Structures and Confidence Metadata

 The key idea of this pipeline is to set things up so that we can parallelize as much as possible.
 The MSA is run on each unique sequence independently and thus can be parallelized across each one.
 The Folding is run on each TCR-pMHC complex independently, and thus can be parallelized as well.
-This README goes through a full example of going from TCR:pMHC sequences --> enFoldX features.
+This section goes through a full example of going from TCR:pMHC sequences --> enFoldX features.
 All of the data for the examples can be found in `examples/`

-### Step 0:

-### Step 1: Format JSONs for running AlphaFold3 MSA for each unique sequence
+##### Step 1: Format JSONs for running AlphaFold3 MSA for each unique sequence
 ```bash
 usage: prepare_msa_input.py [-h] -s SEQUENCES_FILE [-a ALPHA_COL] [-b BETA_COL] [-m MHC_COL] [-p PEPTIDE_COL] -o OUTPUT_DIR
 options: